christian-deleon/helm-chart-pangolin/README.md

    The domain `localhost` is already configured in `values.dev.yaml` for this purpose.

+   See the [Accessing Pangolin](#accessing-pangolin) section below for instructions on getting the setup token and completing the initial configuration.

 ### Limitations

 ⚠️ **Important**: Running Pangolin with k3d has limitations: